-There are many performers on the karate tournament scene who use special lightweight staves that are easier to spin quickly, since they are more concerned with performing fancy twirls to please others than they are with developing a rugged character or self-defense skills.
-These competition (or “toothpick”) bō are tapered over their entire length, from a 1” (~25 mm) center diameter to a ½” (~13 mm) diameter ends.
+We prefer to use bō with slightly-tapered ends, since they offer sharper thrusts and an improved moment of inertia.
+However, using a perfectly-straight bō is not “wrong” -- but using a competition bō is wrong.
+Many performers on the karate tournament scene use special lightweight staves which are easier to spin quickly, since they are more concerned with pleasing others with fancy twirls than they are with developing a rugged character or self-defense skills.
+These competition (or “toothpick”) bō are tapered over their entire length, from their 1” (~25 mm) center diameter to their ½” (~13 mm) diameter ends.
 Toothpick bō are too flimsy to be used in training or self-defense.
-To illustrate this point to our students, we once snuck up behind our colleague, Mr. Heath, and started beating him with a toothpick bō.
+To illustrate this point to one of our students, I once snuck up behind my colleague, Mr. Heath, and savagely beat him with a toothpick bō.
 Not only was Mr. Heath completely uninjured, he wasn’t even angry -- just confused.

 A proper bō is made from a quality hardwood which is dense and tough enough to stop swords (e.g., oak, cherry, hickory).
 While many retailers sell bō made from lightweight materials (e.g., graphite, fiberglass, rattan), these are toys for baton twirlers.
 I once saw a lightweight toothpick bō shatter from reciprocal action alone, during the normal performance of a solo kata.